webtoknow/fx-trading-app/Week_09/Exercise/README.md

 Create a test for the converter *Transaction2TransactionVo* You can put it in the test folder(src/**test**/java) in a package called *com.banking.sofware.design.fxtrading.converters*

-You have to assert that the rate and date fiels have been transformed appropriately.
+You have to assert that the rate and date fields have been transformed appropriately.